mattlean/lean-js-app-starter/docs/desktop/developing.md

 It is highly recommended that you use your browser's developer tools (such as [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools) or [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools)).
 It is also highly recommended to install the React Developer Tools extension: https://github.com/facebook/react-devtools

-Source maps are also generated making debugging compiled code manageable.
+Source maps are also generated, making debugging compiled code manageable.
 Just make sure that source map support is enabled in your browser developer tool.

 ### Editor Setup
 To setup the project with Sublime Text, [read the "Sublime Text" documentation](../sublime_text.md).
 More docs for setup with other editors are being considered.